nunocaseiro/smarthome-android-project/README.md

 # SmarthomeAndroid

-A kotlin app that allows devices management in a smarthome in real time.
+A kotlin app that allows real-time device management of a smarthome.